zac-j-harris/Arch-Setup-For-MBP-11-2/README.md

 Instructions on how I Dual-Booted Arch-Linux on an old (Late 2013 or version 11,2) Macbook pro.

+More of a prototyped build, so don't expect a straightforward install.
+However, it should contain everything needed to get it to run.

 Disk: Partition 1-EFI, 4-Swap, 5-Arch
 WM: BSPWM